raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

 The **Tree** sprite is difficult to see at the start of the game.
-You're going to work on the first part of the program to make the **Tree** sprite bigger.
+First, you will work on the first part of the program to make the **Tree** sprite bigger.
 You will also improve the instructions for the player!

 --- task ---
 + Open the **Code** editor.